devel0/netcore-sci/README.md

 ![img](data/img/PolylineOffset.png)

-offsets existing Cyan polyline using offset amount of 0.1 and reference points yellow, green to build offseted polygons.
+offsets the existing polyline ( cyan ) by specified amount specifying a reference point to disambiguate the offset side ( yellow, green ).

 ## Quickstart